When Hope Really Matters

 The Christmas Baby Jesus Came To Establish A Kingdom

-Until finally, the truth of this kingdom broke through like the dawning light of a new day.
-And changed everything.
+For it was a humble beginning followed by a ministry of service that ended in a sacrificial death and resurrection.
+And that brought more confusion and misunderstanding.
+Until finally, the truth of his kingdom broke through like the dawning light of a new day.
+And it changed everything.

 The Christmas Baby Jesus Came To Rescue Us